 - Remove the lid and stir in ½ cup sliced almonds.
 Saute until excess liquid is steamed off.
 The green beans are ready when the almonds are toasted and browned, about 5 minutes.

-- Drizzle with fresh lemon juice and freshly ground black pepper to taste.
+- Drizzle with fresh lemon juice, lemon zest, and freshly ground black pepper to taste.
 Enjoy!

 Notes